Billings, Exum & Frye National Moot Court Competition

 Elon Law's national moot court competition honors three of North Carolina's most distinguished lawyers: Rhoda Billings, Jim Exum, and Henry Frye.
 Each has served as Chief Justice of the Supreme Court of North Carolina and in a variety of leadership positions within the legal profession and in public life.
 All three justices are founding members of the Elon University Law School Advisory Board.

-Click here for a report on the April 28, 2010 announcement of the competition, including video excerpts of remarks made by former North Carolina governors James E. Holshouser and James B. Hunt, who serve on Elon's Law School Advisory Board, as well as David Gergen, chair of the advisory board, former presidential adviser, and director of the Center for Public Leadership at the John F. Kennedy School of Government at Harvard University.
+Click here for a report on the April 28, 2010 announcement of the competition, including video excerpts of remarks made by former North Carolina governors James E. Holshouser and James B. Hunt, as well as David Gergen, chair of the Elon University Law School Advisory Board, former presidential adviser, and director of the Center for Public Leadership at the John F. Kennedy School of Government at Harvard University.
 Click here for a summary of news reports from the competition announcement.

 Rhoda Bryan Billings served four years as a state District Court judge, from 1968 to 1972, before beginning service on the North Carolina Supreme Court in 1985.
 She was appointed Chief Justice in 1986, the second woman to head the Court.
 Justice Billings has served as a law professor at Wake Forest University since 1977, and today is titled Professor Emeritus.
 She served as President of the North Carolina Bar Association from 1991 to 1992.
 Justice Billings earned her law degree from Wake Forest University.